Highlights of the Program

 • Discovering how process-based MRV modeling helps track GHG emissions and optimize crop production systems

-• Exploring how enhanced efficiency fertilizers improve yield while advancing sustainability goals
+• Exploring how enhanced-efficiency fertilizers improve yield while advancing sustainability goals

 14:55 - 15:00